 How to sell your house at auction

-Why sell at auction?
+Why sell your house at auction?

 Demand from multiple buyers can help quickly drive up the price, especially when they’re all in the room together desperate not to miss out on the chance to own your property.

-If you have an unusual or run down property you may find it hard to advertise to conventional buyers but auctions are often attended by expert buyers or people looking for a project who will know enough about the market to understand the value of your property.
+If you have an unusual or run down property you may find it hard to advertise to conventional buyers but auctions are often attended by expert buyers or people looking for a renovation project who will know enough about the market to understand the value of your property.

 If you need to sell up quickly – perhaps you’re moving out of the area or you need the money urgently – then an auction may also be for you.
-As long as there is enough interest and you’ve set a realistic price your property should be sold by the end of the auction.
+As long as there is enough interest and you’ve set a realistic selling price, your property should be sold by the end of the auction.

 How do I choose an auction house?